-A Customer Journey Map is the collection of information from different sources describing what happens and how your customers feel at every point of interaction.
+A Customer Journey Map describes what happens and how your customers feel every time you interact.

 The images at the top of the page show five stages of a customer journey and the negatives of each stage.
 I recommend starting simply and building up the customer experience map as you build confidence and capability.

-When planning paths through a park, planners watch how people use the space.
+When designing parks, planners watch how people use the space.
 Only after understanding their customers do they lay pavements and other features.

 How does that compare with how you planned your customer journey?

 Pulling it together

 Only you and your team can make a compelling customer experience.
-Study after study shows a link between culture, employee engagement and customer experience.
+Numerous studies show a link between culture, employee engagement and customer experience.

 Your customer experience management process must involve and recognise the contribution of everyone.
 Teams have to understand and trust each other.
 They have to learn each other’s language and constraints; they must support as well as challenge.
 And you can help if:

-- Your customer journey map look for root cause.
+- Your customer journey map looks for the root cause of issues.